450+ Products Compared

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link

-Plackers’ Grind No More is the top-selling OTC mouth guard on Amazon for good reason: it eliminates every friction point that causes people to give up on guards.
-There’s no boiling, no molding, no waiting period, no getting the fit wrong.
+Plackers’ Grind No More is the easiest starting point for people who want to try a guard without boiling, molding, or cleaning a reusable appliance.
 You open the package, insert the guard, and sleep.
 For people who have tried moldable guards and found them too bulky or uncomfortable, the disposable format is a genuinely different experience.

-The BPA-free material is soft enough to be comfortable but thick enough to provide a meaningful cushion between upper and lower teeth.
-Each pack includes 16 guards — depending on your reuse approach (some people discard nightly, others reuse for 3–5 nights before the material compresses), a pack lasts 2–6 weeks.
-At roughly $22 for 16, cost can add up vs. a reusable moldable guard, but for people who won’t consistently wear a moldable guard, the compliance advantage outweighs the cost difference.
+The BPA-free material is soft enough to be comfortable but thick enough to provide a cushion between upper and lower teeth.
+Each pack includes 16 guards at around $23 as of this writing.
+Depending on your reuse approach and grinding intensity, a pack may last a few weeks, but cost can add up versus a reusable moldable guard.
+For people who will not consistently wear a bulkier guard, the compliance advantage can matter more than the per-guard math.

 Potential downside: Because they don’t mold to your specific bite, they offer less precise fit and protection than a custom or boil-and-bite guard.
 Severe grinders will likely wear through them faster and should consider a harder-shell option.